rick-r/marriage-figaro-norway/captions.md

 Cosa sento!
 Tosto andate,
 e scacciate il seduttor.

-    What?
+    You know my rule about
-    You know my rule about on-set relationships!
+    on-set relationships!
     Where is that kid?